scottstilson/love/README.md

-# love
+# love *noun*
-A working definition the cardinal virtue
+fondness and esteem that lead one to act toward the good of and mutual enjoyment of